-The Classics Museum, located on level 5 of the Old Kirk building, houses a small collection of Greek and Roman artefacts.
+The Classics Museum, located on level 5 of the Old Kirk building on the Kelburn campus, houses a small collection of antiquities, mostly Greek and Roman.

-Some have been purchased by the Classics programme, while others are on loan from the British Museum, National Museum of Athens or private owners.
+Some objects have been purchased by the Classics programme, while others are on loan from the British Museum, National Museum of Athens, or private owners.

-When not in use for teaching or other university purposes, the Classics Museum is open to the public for visits during office hours on weekdays.
-We also welcome school groups and offer free tours: for information, please contact Diana Burton.
+When not in use for teaching or other university purposes, the Classics Museum is open to the public for free visits during office hours on weekdays.
+We also welcome school groups and offer free tours.
+For information please contact the Curator, Diana Burton.

 The David Carson-Parker collection